wader/rgen/README.markdown

 the generated files if nothing has changed since last run to not trigger unnecessary rebuilds.

+### Multi target setup

+Every target should generate their own resource code and header file to make sure you get compile errors if you accidently use resources not available to a target.

+Each target should have a build script, for example:

+TargetA

+	RGEN="/Users/mattias/src/rgen/build/Release/rgen"
+	which -s "$RGEN" && "$RGEN" -IPS "$PROJECT_FILE_PATH" "$SRCROOT/Classes/TargetA" "$TARGET_NAME"

+TargetB

+	RGEN="/Users/mattias/src/rgen/build/Release/rgen"
+	which -s "$RGEN" && "$RGEN" -IPS "$PROJECT_FILE_PATH" "$SRCROOT/Classes/TargetB" "$TARGET_NAME"

+Now the files `TargetA.m`, `TargetA.m`, `TargetB.m` and `TargetB.h` will be
+generated.
+Build each target and then add the files to the corresponding target of your project.

+Unfortunately the C preprocessor does not support comparing strings (`#if TARGET_NAME == "TargetA"` etc) so if you not already have some define to distinguish between your targets you should add a define under "Preprocessor marcos" in your build settings.
+A solution is to define TARGETA to some dummy value for target TargetA and TARGETB for target TargetB.

+Now add imports to some shared header file (`*_Prefix.pch` is a good place).

+	#if defined(TARGETA)
+	#import "TargetA.h"
+	#elif defined(TARGETB)
+	#import "TargetB.h"
+	#endif

+Done!

 ### Run from terminal

-Should work fine as long as your project does not have weird source trees paths. rgen uses various exported environment variables when running in a build script but can fallback to guessing paths based on project path.
+Should work fine as long as your project does not have unsupported source trees paths. rgen uses various exported environment variables when running in a build script to figure out paths but can fallback to guessing paths based on project path.

 Example:
 `rgen -IPS path/to/app.xcodeproj path/to/Classes/ResourcesTargetA TargetA`